 Sparkbooth DSLR Crashing Taking Photos

 It is possible that Sparkbooth DSLR will crash if there is a camera error that occurs when taking a photo.
-Here are some fixes:
+It is recommended to use Manual mode and focus to avoid this.
+Here is a good tutorial on how to setup your camera this way.

 - Use Manual Focus instead of Auto Focus.
 Auto Focus can have trouble getting focus which will cause a focus lock error.
 If you do need to use Auto Focus, enable Quick mode which will decrease the chance of a focus lock error.